udzura/slides/rubykaigi2024/index.md

 # As you can imagine from the name...

-- mruby/edge also accepts mruby bytecode!
+- mruby/edge also accepts **mruby bytecode**!
+- The next story is about how mruby/edge uses mruby bytecode

 ----